kamilkhanlab/ConvexSampling.jl/README.md

 # convex-sampling

 In [our recent paper](https://doi.org/10.1016/j.compchemeng.2021.107413), we presented a new approach for generating a guaranteed affine underestimator for a black-box convex function on a box domain, by tractable derivative-free sampling.
 In this repository, the `SamplingUnderestimators` module in [SamplingUnderestimators.jl](src/SamplingUnderestimators.jl) provides a Julia implementation of our new sampling approach, along with an experimental approach that uses fewer samples.

 This implementation uses `Plots.jl` to generate plots.
 Tested in Julia v.1.7.
-Primarily written by Maha Chaudhry.
+This implementation was primarily written by Maha Chaudhry.

 ## Method outline